 The accompanying unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles (GAAP) for interim financial information and with the instructions to Form 10-Q and Article 8 of Regulation S-X. Accordingly, they do not include all the information and footnotes required by generally accepted accounting principles for complete financial statements.
-The consolidated financial statements include the accounts of Hickok Incorporated and its wholly-owned subsidiaries (the "Company").
+The consolidated financial statements include the accounts of Crawford United Corporation (formerly Hickok Incorporated) and its wholly-owned subsidiaries (the "Company").
 Significant intercompany transactions and balances have been eliminated in the financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2019 are not necessarily indicative of the results that may be expected for the year ended December 31, 2019.
+Operating results for the three and six months ended June 30, 2019 are not necessarily indicative of the results that may be expected for the year ended December 31, 2019.
 For further information, refer to the consolidated financial statements and footnotes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.

-During the three-month period ended March 31, 2019, there have been no changes to our significant accounting policies other than the adoption of the new standard for leases, as discussed in Note 2 below.
+During the three and six months ended June 30, 2019, there were no changes to our significant accounting policies other than the adoption of the new standard for leases, as discussed in Note 2 below.